Robert II of Scotland: Consolidation of Stewart power and personal rule

 David died childless on 22 February 1371 and was succeeded by Robert II.
-David was buried at Holyrood Abbey almost immediately but an armed protest by William, Earl of Douglas delayed Robert II's coronation until 26 March 1371.
-The reasons for the incident remain unclear but may have involved a dispute regarding Robert's right of succession, or may have been directed against George Dunbar, Earl of March (also known as Earl of Dunbar) and the southern justiciar, Robert Erskine.
+David was buried at Holyrood Abbey almost immediately but an armed protest by William, Earl of Douglas, delayed Robert II's coronation until 26 March 1371.
+The reasons for the incident remain unclear but may have involved a dispute regarding Robert's right of succession, or may have been directed against George Dunbar, Earl of March (also known as Earl of Dunbar), and the southern justiciar, Robert Erskine.
 It was resolved by Robert giving his daughter Isabella in marriage to Douglas's son, James and with Douglas replacing Erskine as justiciar south of the Forth.
 Robert's accession did affect some others who held offices from David II.
 In particular, George Dunbar's brother John Dunbar, the Lord of Fife who lost his claim on Fife and Sir Robert Erskine's son, Sir Thomas Erskine who lost control of Edinburgh Castle.

 The Stewarts greatly increased their holdings in the west, in Atholl, and in the far north: the earldoms of Fife and Menteith went to Robert's second surviving son, Robert; the earldoms of Buchan and Ross (along with the lordship of Badenoch) to his fourth son, Alexander; and the earldoms of Strathearn and Caithness to the eldest son of his second marriage, David.
-King Robert's sons-in-law were John MacDonald, Lord of the Isles, John Dunbar, Earl of Moray and James who would become the 2nd Earl of Douglas.
-Robert's sons John, Earl of Carrick, the king's heir, and Robert, Earl of Fife, were made keepers of the castles of Edinburgh and Stirling respectively, while Alexander, Lord of Badenoch and Ross, and afterwards Earl of Buchan, became the king's justiciar and lieutenant in the north of the kingdom.
-This build-up of the Stewart family power did not appear to cause resentment among the senior magnates — the king generally did not threaten their territories or local rule and where titles were transferred to his sons the individuals affected were usually very well rewarded.
-This style of kingship was very different from his predecessor's — David tried to dominate his nobles whereas Robert's strategy was to delegate authority to his powerful sons and earls and this generally worked for the first decade of his reign.
-Robert was to have influence over eight of the fifteen earldoms either through his sons directly or by strategic marriages of his daughters to powerful lords.
+King Robert's sons-in-law were John MacDonald, Lord of the Isles, John Dunbar, Earl of Moray, and James who would become the 2nd Earl of Douglas.
+Robert's sons John, Earl of Carrick, the king's heir, and Robert, Earl of Fife, were installed as keepers of the castles of Edinburgh and Stirling respectively.
+Alexander, Lord of Badenoch and Ross, and afterwards Earl of Buchan, became the king's justiciar and lieutenant in the north of the kingdom.
+This growth in the Stewart family influence did not appear to cause resentment among the senior magnates — the king generally did not threaten their territories or local rule, and where titles were transferred to his sons, the individuals affected were usually very well rewarded.
+This style of kingship was very different from his predecessor's — David tried to dominate his nobles, while Robert's strategy was to delegate authority to his powerful sons and earls, and this generally worked for the first decade of his reign.
+Robert was to influence eight of the fifteen earldoms either directly through his sons, or by strategic marriages of his daughters to powerful lords.